rust-stuco/lectures/week6/modules_testing.md

 * In the module `kitchen`
     * In the submodule `stove`
         * Call the function `cook`
-* This is a path relative to the crate root
+* This is a path relative to the current module (in this case, the root)

 ---